-Rental revenue: Rental revenue increased \$34,546 to \$109,836 for the year ended December 31, 2020 as compared to \$75,290 for the year ended December 31, 2019.
-The increase was primarily related to an increase in rental revenue from acquisitions, dispositions and other of \$33,230 and an increase of \$1,316 from same store properties primarily from an increase in rent income of \$1,836 due to scheduled rent steps, leasing activities, and tenant reimbursements and a decrease in non-cash rent adjustments of \$520 for the year ended December 31, 2020.
+Rental revenue: Rental revenue increased \$30,434 to \$140,270 for the year ended December 31, 2021 as compared to \$109,836 for the year ended December 31, 2020.
+The increase was primarily related to a net increase in rental revenue from

-Management fee revenue: Other revenue represents management fee income earned from the unconsolidated joint venture and other miscellaneous income.
+Management fee revenue: Management fee revenue and other income represents management fee income earned from the unconsolidated joint venture and other miscellaneous income.

-Property expenses: Property expenses increased \$10,922 for the year ended December 31, 2020 to \$38,159 as compared to \$27,237 for the year ended December 31, 2019 primarily due to an increase in expenses related to acquisitions of \$10,490.
-Property expenses for the same store properties increased approximately \$432 primarily due to an increase in real estate taxes.
+Property expenses: Property expenses increased \$9,477 for the year ended December 31, 2021 to \$47,636 as compared to \$38,159 for the year ended December 31, 2020 primarily due to a net increase in expenses related to acquisitions and dispositions of \$5,730.
+Property expenses for the same store properties increased approximately \$3,747 primarily due to an increase in real estate taxes and operating expenses.

-Depreciation and amortization: Depreciation and amortization expense increased by approximately \$19,047 to approximately \$56,428 for the year ended December 31, 2020 as compared to \$37,381 for the year ended December 31, 2019, primarily due to an increase from acquisitions of \$21,592 and a decrease of \$2,545 for the same store properties due to the full depreciation and amortization of certain assets.
+Depreciation and amortization: Depreciation and amortization expense increased by approximately \$14,214 to approximately \$70,642 for the year ended December 31, 2021 as compared to \$56,428 for the year ended December 31, 2020, primarily due to a net increase from acquisitions and dispositions of \$19,608 and a decrease of \$5,394 for the same store properties due to the full depreciation and amortization of certain assets.

-General and administrative: General and administrative expenses increased approximately \$2,881 to \$10,362 for the year ended December 31, 2020 as compared to \$7,481 for the year ended December 31, 2019.
-The increase is attributable primarily to a net increase in payroll expense of \$1,423 due to increased head count and compensation increases, an increase in professional fees of \$576, an increase in non-cash stock compensation of \$235, and an increase of \$307 due to non-cash rent expense from the straight lining of rents.
+General and administrative: General and administrative expenses increased approximately \$2,558 to \$12,920 for the year ended December 31, 2021 as compared to \$10,362 for the year ended December 31, 2020.
+The increase is attributable primarily to a net increase in payroll expense of \$1,484 due to increased head count and compensation increases, an increase in professional fees of \$270, an increase in non-cash stock compensation of \$119, offset by a decrease of \$483 due to non-cash rent expense from the straight lining of rents.

-Interest expense: Interest expense increased by approximately \$3,983 to \$18,931 for the year ended December 31, 2020 as compared to \$14,948 for the year ended December 31, 2019.
+Interest expense: Interest expense increased by approximately \$1,037 to \$19,968 for the year ended December 31, 2021 as compared to \$18,931 for the year ended December 31, 2020.
 The increase is primarily due to additional borrowings associated with our acquisition activity, partially offset by lower interest rates on our line of credit and term loan facility.
-The schedule below is a comparative analysis of the components of interest expense for the years ended December 31, 2020 and 2019.
+The schedule below is a comparative analysis of the components of interest expense for the years ended December 31, 2021 and 2020.

 (In thousands) Year Ended December 31,

-2020 2019
+2021 2020

-Accrued interest \$ 148 \$ 266
+Changes in accrued interest \$ 191 \$ 148

-Amortization of debt related costs 1,467 1,030
+Amortization of debt related costs 1,605 1,467

-Total accretion of interest and deferred interest 1,615 1,296
+Total change in accrued interest and amortization of debt related costs 1,796 1,615

-Cash interest paid 17,316 13,652
+Cash interest paid 18,172 17,316

-Total interest expense \$ 18,931 \$ 14,948
+Total interest expense \$ 19,968 \$ 18,931

-Impairment on real estate lease.
-Change in impairment on real estate lease represents a non-cash impairment against the carrying value of the right of use asset associated with the primary lease of our prior headquarters as discussed in Note 6 to the financial statements.
+Impairment on real estate lease: Change in impairment on real estate lease represents a non-cash impairment against the carrying value of the right of use asset associated with the primary lease of our prior headquarters as discussed in Note 6 to the financial statements.